Ransomware Glossary: Understanding Key Terms

 Responding to a ransomware attack

-If you become a victim of a ransomware attack, the first thing to do is to disconnect the infected device from the network to prevent the ransomware from spreading to other devices.
+If you become a ransomware victim, the first thing to do is to disconnect the infected device from the network to prevent the ransomware from spreading to other devices.
 Then, report the incident to your local law enforcement agency and notify your cybersecurity provider if you have one.

-Removing ransomware from your system can be a complex process, and it's usually best to seek professional help.
+Removing ransomware from your system can be a complex process, and it’s usually best to seek professional help.
 Some antivirus software can remove ransomware, but this often requires a certain level of technical knowledge.
+The complexity of ransomware code presents significant challenges in removal, making it difficult to ensure complete eradication.
 In some cases, it may be necessary to wipe your system and reinstall your operating system.

 It’s important to remember that removing the ransomware doesn’t decrypt your files.
 The encryption used by ransomware is usually very strong and can’t be broken without the decryption key.
 Therefore, the best defense against ransomware is prevention, through good cybersecurity practices and regular backups of your data.